tuarrep/nuxt-twa/docs/content/en/index.md

 ---
 title: Introduction
-description: 'Distribute your PWA on the Google Play Store'
+description: 'Publish your PWA on the Google Play Store'
 position: 0
 category: ''
 features: